 This is a sample lesson from the Everyday English Speaking Course.
-You can register to get the complete course (45 lessons)!
+You can register to get all 45 lessons in the course!

 Dan is flying from New York to Los Angeles.
 When he arrives at the airport, he goes to the check-in desk.
 Listen to the conversation he has with the agent: